 Meet with a Transfer counselor to answer your questions regarding the application process, credit evaluation process, cost of attendance and anything else you would like to know.
 Schedule an in-person or virtual appointment.

-Director of Transfer and Veteran Admissions
+Director of Transfer Recruitment

 P: 718-862-7299